andyhawkes/andyhawkes.co.uk/blog/2025-06-25-another-midlife-crisis.md

 As much as it could be tempting, I'm not likely to retrain as an electrician or plumber.

-I was chatting to a friend about our respective career paths recently and he suggested I should pursue a more directly product-oriented focus, as recruitment there seems to be booming while tech recruitment is seemingly stalled.
+I was chatting to a friend about our respective career paths recently and he suggested I should pursue a more directly product-oriented focus, as recruitment there seems to be booming while wider tech recruitment is seemingly stalled.

 It's something that struck a bit of a chord.

-I realised that I have spent quite a lot of my career acting as Product Owner or Product Manager — either because those roles didn't exist yet, or because the project I was working on was generally led from a marketing perspective by the client, so as the developer / Technical Director / insert other job title from my CV here I was the de-facto owner of the "product" even when wew were working on something relatively short-lived and campaign-driven.
+I realised that I have spent quite a lot of my career acting as Product Owner or Product Manager — either because those roles didn't exist yet, or because the project I was working on was generally led from a marketing perspective by the client, so as the developer / Technical Director / insert other job title from my CV here I was the de-facto owner of the "product", even when wew were working on something relatively short-lived and campaign-driven.

 So, how does a technologist turned technical manager turned technical director turned senior technical leader re-position and re-focus themselves and their CV / resume / [LinkedIn profile](https://linkedin.com/in/andyhawkes) through a product lens?